tkskoapps/DevigetTksko/README.md

     - entry date, following a format like “x hours ago”
     - A thumbnail for those who have a picture.
     - Number of comments
+    - Unread status

-In addition, for those having a picture (besides the thumbnail), please allow the user to tap on the thumbnail to be sent to the full sized picture (so just opening the URL would be OK).
+In addition, for those having a picture (besides the thumbnail), please allow the user to tap on the thumbnail to be sent to the full sized picture.
+Opening the URL would be OK.

-## Support
+## What to Include

+    - Pull to Refresh
-    - Pagination support (10 items per page)
+    - Pagination support
     - Saving pictures in the picture gallery
-    - allow the user to tap on the thumbnail to be sent to the full sized picture.
-Opening in the URL is ok too.
-    - App state preservation/restoration
+    - App state-preservation/restoration

-Some resources
+    - Indicator of unread/read post (updated status, after post it’s selected)
+    - Dismiss Post Button (remove the cell from list.
+Animations required)
+    - Dismiss All Button (remove all posts.
+Animations required)
+    - Support split layout (left side: all posts / right side: detail post)

+## Resources

     - [Reddit API](http://www.reddit.com/dev/api)
     - [Apigee](https://apigee.com/console/reddit)
-    - Example JSON file (top.JSON) is listed.
+    - Example JSON file (top.json) is listed.

-Please reply-all when you are finished.
+    - Example Video of functionality is attached